fabric8io-images/fish-pepper/README.md

           tags:
           - "8u45"
           - "latest"
-        # .....
+        # ....
     type:
       jre:
-        fish-pepper:
-          version: "jre"
+        # ....
       jdk:
-        fish-pepper:
-          version: "jdk"
+        # ....
 ```

-When usign `fish-pepper -b` with this image config you will get the
+When using `fish-pepper build` with this image config you will get the
 following images (user and registry omitted):

 * java-openjdk7-jdk:1.7-jdk-2